310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 ## Chapter 4

+{% img /img/es/eventstory/schoolfestival4/4_1.jpg %}

 {% bubble Tetora %}
 Yo, yo.
-Lady, why don’t ya come over with me a lil’?
+Lady, why don’t ya come over with me a li’l?

 Huh?
 “Where are we going”?
 Uhh… To the school store, I guess?